Gerharddc/litterbox/README.md

 Litterbox is still very much WIP with many missing features or required improvements.
 Following is a list of some important pieces that are still missing:

+- [ ] Add optional support for using host network.
 - [ ] Use `udica` to improve isolation on SELinux environments.
 - [ ] Add automated testing.
 - [ ] Expose limited DBus access to allow applications to open URLs.
 - [ ] Make it possible to Xorg apps to running via Wayback integration.
 - [ ] Add Dockerfile templates for more distros.
-- [ ] Add optional support for network isolation.

 ---